HdrHistogram/HdrHistogram_py/README.rst

 - histogram provisioning (record values)
 - histogram query (for display or analysis)

+In distributed cases, histogram provisioning can be be done remotely then aggregated in a central place for analysis.

 A histogram instance can be created using the HdrHistogram class and specifying the minimum and maximum trackable value and the number of precision digits.
 For example to create a histogram that can count values in the [1..3600000] range and